 - Transcripts of all previous undergraduate and graduate work, indicating a minimum GPA of 3.0 (assuming a system in which A = 4.0) for the final 60 semester hours or 90 quarter hours of undergraduate study

-- GRE general test scores demonstrating quantitative reasoning percentile rank above 50% (note: the GRE may be waived for applicants to the MS Bioengineering program only).
+- GRE general test scores demonstrating quantitative reasoning percentile rank above 50% (note: No GRE required for MS Bioengineering program only).
 No GRE subject tests are required.

 - English competency test.
 Applicants whose native language is not English are required to take an English competency test.
 Minimum required scores are: iBT Internet-based TOEFL of 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21; New Paper-Based TOEFL (after August 2018) of 60, with subscores of Reading 19, Listening 17, Writing 21; Institutional Testing Paper-Based TOEFL (prior to August 2018) of 550; IELTS of 6.5, with all four subscores of at least 6.0; or PTE-Academic of 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.